argonne-lcf/balsam/docs/tutorials/theta-quickstart.md

 # Getting started

 This tutorial gets you up and running with a new Balsam Site quickly.
-Although the examples refer to the Theta-KNL system a few times, Balsam is highly platform-agnostic, and you can follow along easily on any of the currently supported systems:
+Since Balsam is highly platform-agnostic, you can follow along by choosing from any of the available default configs:

+- A local MacOS or Linux system
 - Theta-KNL
 - Theta-GPU
 - Cooley
 - Cori (Haswell or KNL partitions)
 - Summit
-- A local MacOS or Linux system

 ## Install